Guidance

 • the portfolio ISA should be reported as flexible

-• the flexibility rules, in relation to the withdrawal and replacement of funds, should be applied in relation to the flexible product(s) only
+• the flexibility rules, in relation to the withdrawal and replacement of funds, should be applied in relation to the flexible products only

 Lifetime ISAs cannot be offered as flexible ISAs.
-Where a replacement subscription from a flexible ISA is made to a Lifetime ISA, this will count towards the Lifetime ISA payment limit (but not the annual overall ISA subscription limit).
+Where a replacement subscription from a flexible ISA is made to a Lifetime ISA, this will count towards the Lifetime ISA subscription limit (but not the annual overall ISA subscription limit).

 Flexibility can be offered in respect of cash only.
-It can be offered for cash ISAs and also in respect of any cash held in a stocks and shares or an innovative finance ISA (including from the sale of investments).
+It can be offered for cash ISAs and in respect of any cash held in a stocks and shares or an innovative finance ISA (including from the sale of investments).

 Where the terms and conditions of an ISA are changed to offer flexibility from a date other than 6 April, and managers’ systems permit it, withdrawals made from the start of the tax year can be treated as having been made from a flexible ISA.
 In other words, any subsequent subscriptions in the same tax year that would otherwise count towards the subscription limit will do so only to the to the extent that previously withdrawn amounts have been fully replaced.